cerebral-legacy/cerebral-website/app/markdown/immutableJS.md

 [cerebral-immutable-js](https://github.com/christianalfoni/cerebral-immutable-js)

 ### Features
 The is Facebook's super high performance immutable library.
 Note that all values extracted from the state store are extracted as they would be with immutable-js.
 Read more about immutable-js at the [webpage](https://facebook.github.io/immutable-js/).

+**NOTE!** All values you extract from the state store will be in the format of an Immutable JS value.
+That means you use the API of ImmutableJS to operate on and grab actual values inside it.

 ### Get started